arctindev/SpaceX-Missions-App/README.md

-To run this project u have to clone repo, open folder which includes package.json and write in terminal
+To run this project u have first create-react-app with typescript template, then add remote to git, fetch main branch from this repo, and run in terminal :

 - npm install
 - then npm run start
-- then run this website link http://localhost:3000
+- then run this website by writing link http://localhost:3000 in the browser

 TO-DO List: